Dodgers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Dodgers have a record of 2-3.
+- The Dodgers have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- When it comes to the over/under, the Dodgers and their opponents are 7-3-0 in their last 10 games.
+- When it comes to the over/under, the Dodgers and their foes are 8-2-0 in their previous 10 contests.

-- Oddsmakers have not posted a runline in any of the Dodgers' past 10 contests.
+- The Dodgers have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.

 Dodgers Betting Records & Stats

-- The Dodgers have been victorious in four of the nine contests they have been chosen as underdogs in this season.
+- The Dodgers have been underdogs in 10 games this season and have come away with the win five times (50%) in those contests.

-- This season, Los Angeles has won three of its seven games when it's the underdog by at least -105 on the moneyline.
+- This season, Los Angeles has won two of its three games when it's the underdog by at least +110 on the moneyline.

-- The moneyline set for this matchup implies the Dodgers have a 51.2% chance of coming away with a victory in the contest.
+- The Dodgers have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Los Angeles and its opponents have gone over the total this season in 29 of its 52 opportunities.
+- Los Angeles' games have gone over the total in 30 of its 53 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.